Mart Sander: Film and television

-Sander premiered his mystery-thriller The Sixth Secret, based on his own original screenplay, at the Dark Nights Film Festival (the only A-list film festival in Estonia) on May 1 and won the Audience Award.
+Sander premiered his mystery-thriller The Sixth Secret, based on his own original screenplay, at the Dark Nights Film Festival (the only A-list film festival in Estonia) on 1 May and won the Audience Award.
 The film gathered positive reviews.
-In July, the movie leaked to all major pirating sites and went viral, reaching #2 on YTS.mx on July 6.
-It subsequently skyrocketed on the IMDb, where it became #1 Estonian film by popularity, with Mart Sander himself ranking as #2 on the list of most popular Estonian film personalities.
-The film was released internationally on January 10, 2023, by Gravitas Ventures.
+In July, the movie leaked to all major pirating sites and went viral, reaching No. 2 on YTS.mx on 6 July.
+It subsequently skyrocketed on the IMDb, where it became No. 1 Estonian film by popularity, with Mart Sander himself ranking as No. 2 on the list of most popular Estonian film personalities.
+The film was released internationally on 10 January 2023, by Gravitas Ventures.

-On January 2, 2023, his short film, Universe 4, premiered at the Norway Fjords International Film Festival and was awarded Best Narrative Short.
+On 2 January 2023, his short film, Universe 4, premiered at the Norway Fjords International Film Festival and was awarded Best Narrative Short.
 In April, an anthology short film Three Knocks premiered at the Dark Nights Film Festival.
 He is currently working on translating his best seller Ravengold to screen, as well as shooting a World War II epic drama Etude of Life.
 In June 2024, it was announced that he is preparing a historical film Whispers In the Paint, in collaboration with the Film Commission Torino Piedmont.

+Mart Sander in Dr. Sander’s Sleep Cure (2024), for which he set a Guinness World Record for playing multiple roles.

 Sander's 2024 fantasy feature, Dr. Sander's Sleep Cure, shatters the current Guinness World Record for the Most Roles Played By a Single Actor In a Film, as Sander himself portrays 48 distinct characters.
-The film premiered at the 25th Nevermore Film Festival on February 24, 2024 and won the audience award.
+The film premiered at the 25th Nevermore Film Festival on 24 February 2024 and won the audience award.
 It went on to win Best Film awards at the International New York Film Festival and Avignon International Film Festival.
 The film was released through OctaneMultimedia in February, 2025, and received positive reviews.

+In March 2026, his film Tallinn in Flames premiered at the Tbilisi International Documentary Film Festival, where it received the Audience Award.
+The film later premiered in Tallinn on the anniversary of the Soviet bombing of 1944, which destroyed large parts of the city.
+It incorporates archival materials enhanced with contemporary CGI technology.
+The film has since received positive reception.
+It won special Jury Award at the Haapsalu Horror and Fantasy Film Festival.

-In late 2025, Sander completed filming his own stage play, The Rose Key and an experimental short Circus Macabre.
+At the same festival, on 1 May 2026, Sander premiered his new feature The Rose Key, based on his own stage play, and an experimental short Circus Macabre.

+In August 2026, Sander appeared on NewsNation's Reality Check in a television special devoted to Object M, his investigative book about the Merivälja mystery.
+The book was published in English and Estonian in August 2026.
+The Reality Check episode subsequently attracted a substantial audience on YouTube.
+Sander later announced plans to develop the material into a docudrama.